|

 Camera

-is a must for when you finally do land that giant fish of a
+is a must for when you finally do land that giant fish of a lifetime.

-to all of your buddies. |
+of your buddies. |

 |